What is Systems Change?

 Changes which are tokenistic, doing the same thing under a different name, or which are overly reliant on key individuals are not system changes.
 The implementation of good practice or flexing the system (making a one-off exception for example) are not system changes in their own right, but may be a good step towards longer-term systemic change.

-The Systems Change Team coordinates a series of systems change projects alongside partners, those with lived experience of multiple and complex needs, Fulfilling Lives’ volunteers and staff across the six agreed thematic areas.
+The Systems Change Team coordinates a series of systems change projects alongside partners, those with lived experience of multiple and complex needs, Fulfilling Lives’ volunteers and staff across the six agreed themes.

 We take a ‘stepping stones’ approach to our work, building on projects and growing them over time, and believe how we go about systems change is just as important as the outcomes we achieve.
 For us, systems change is about making bold decisions to deliver lasting changes in the systems that underpin how services operate.